 South Korea has never really been on our bucket list of places to travel to.
 We always prioritized other countries in Asia.
 However, we ended up living in South Korea for 3 years.
 And what a fantastic experience it has been!

-Like any places in the world, we learned that there are things we like about it and things which we don’t really enjoy.
-But it’s all part of the expat experience, and definitely part of the fun after all!
+Like any place in the world, we learned that there are things we like about it and things which we didn’t really enjoy.
+But it’s all part of an expat experience, and definitely part of the fun after all!
 Otherwise, there wouldn’t be much to talk about back home!

 South Korea, the land of the morning calm, as they call it.
 South Korea, a small peaceful country, is one of those destinations that have managed to develop to a high degree of modernity while retaining all of their traditions.